recurly/recurly-revrec-docs/docs/ADVANCED/rules.md

 > **Note:** Adjustment waterfall additional journals do not get an option to choose POB type and they do not have an option for auto reverse.

-# FAQs
+# FAQ

-Can I have more than one release event for a single POB?
-Yes, you can add multiple release events to a single POB.
-This is useful when revenue for one obligation is released in parts as different milestones are met.
-What is the most important rule for multiple release events?
-The sum of the percentages for all release events on a single POB must equal 100%.
-Are there any restrictions on the 'Upon Booking' or 'Upon Billing' release events?
-Yes.
-If you select 'Upon Booking' or 'Upon Billing' as a release event, the release percentage must be 100%.
-You cannot combine these events with any other release events on the same POB.
+**Q: Why do I need to configure POBs and their rules?**
+A: Configuring Performance Obligations (POBs) and their associated rules is essential for ensuring accurate and compliant revenue recognition.
+Proper configuration allows RevRec to identify and allocate revenue correctly across each obligation within a contract.

-Does every POB need a rule?
-Yes.
+**Q: Does every POB need a rule?**
+A: Yes.
 A POB requires at least one assigned rule to function correctly and be applied to transactions.

+**Q: Are there any default POBs I should avoid editing?**
+A: Yes.
+You should avoid editing the default POBs, specifically _Material right_ and _Manual journal_, as they are integral to the system’s core functions.

+**Q: What is an “attribute” in a POB rule?**
+A: An attribute is the criterion used to link a transaction line to a POB.
+For example, a rule can assign a POB based on a specific _Item_, _Product_, or _Account Code_ in the transaction.

-How do I add a rule to a POB?
-You can add a rule by navigating to the "Rules" section from the main menu (Rules → Rules) or by going to the "Rules" tab within a specific POB.
-Once there, click the "+" icon.
+**Q: How do I add a rule to a POB?**
+A: You can add a rule by navigating to **Rules → Rules** from the main menu or by going to the **Rules** tab within a specific POB.
+Then click the “+” icon to create a new rule.

-Can I edit a POB rule from the main POB details page?
-No. When you open a POB and scroll to the bottom, you can view the associated rules, but you cannot add or edit them from there.
-You must use Method 1 or Method 2.
+**Q: Can I edit a POB rule from the main POB details page?**
-What is an "attribute" in a POB rule?
-An attribute is the criterion used to link a transaction to a POB.
-For example, you can create a rule that assigns a POB based on a specific "Item" or "Account Code" on a transaction line.
+A: No. You can view associated rules from the POB details page, but adding or editing them must be done directly from the **Rules** section.

-Can I change the priority of my POB rules?
-Yes.
-You can change the hierarchy of rules by clicking and dragging the drag icon to reorder them.
+**Q: Can I change the priority of my POB rules?**
+A: Yes.
+You can change rule priority by clicking and dragging the rule using the drag handle icon.
 The system evaluates rules from top to bottom.
-How do I delete a POB rule?
-Select the rule you wish to remove and click the "Delete" icon.
-Remember to save your changes to confirm the deletion.
-How can I update an SSP Analyzer with a new product or change the analysis for existing products?
-"For data integrity, an SSP Analyzer cannot be modified after it has been approved.
-To incorporate new products or to update your analysis for existing items, you must create a new SSP Analyzer.
-This new analyzer will use all the data integrated up to that point, allowing you to perform a fresh and accurate analysis. "

-Why do I need to configure POBs and their rules?
-Configuring POBs and their associated rules is essential for ensuring accurate and consistent revenue recognition in compliance with accounting standards.
-It allows the system to correctly identify and allocate revenue to the specific obligations you have with your customers.
-Are there any default POBs I should avoid editing?
-Yes.
-You should avoid editing the default POBs, specifically "Material right" and "manual journal," as they are integral to system functions.
-How do I create a new POB?
-Navigate to Rules → POB and click the "+" button to open the configuration screen for a new performance obligation.
-What is a "Waterfall Type" (WF Type)?
-The Waterfall Type determines the fundamental recognition timing for the POB.
-It defines whether revenue is recognized at a single moment (PointInTime) or spread across a period (OverTime, OverTime Slide, etc.).
-What is the difference between the OverTime, OverTime Slide, and OverTime Condense waterfall types?
-"OverTime: Revenue is recognized over the contract period.
-OverTime Slide: Revenue is recognized over the contract period, but the recognition is delayed by a specified release date.
-OverTime Condense: Revenue recognition is adjusted based on the timing of a specific event and a release date."
-What do the different "Accounting Methods" mean?
-The accounting method determines how revenue is calculated and spread over a period.
-For example:	"Daily: Prorates revenue based on the number of days.
-FixedMonthly: Recognizes a fixed amount each full month.
-PartialMonthly: Prorates revenue for the first and last months and recognizes equal amounts for the months in between."
-What is a "Ratable Method"?
-The ratable method determines which dates the system uses to schedule the revenue.
-You can base the schedule on Sales Order dates, Billing/Invoice dates, or use the Sales Order Ratable method for a prorated amortization.

-Can I group contracts using multiple criteria?
-Yes.
-Revrec allows you to configure contract grouping rules using any combination of factors, giving you full flexibility in how you organize your contracts.
-Can I schedule a grouping rule to apply only for a specific time period?
-Yes.
-When configuring a grouping rule, you can set a Start Date and an optional End Date.
-This allows you to control exactly when a rule becomes active and when it expires.
-Why is my invoice missing from the Workbench and reports?
-If an invoice you integrated doesn't appear in the Workbench or your reports, check the Staging Area.
-Invoices are often held there due to processing errors.
-Our documentation provides a guide to common staging errors and how to resolve them.
-Can a single contract have multiple Performance Obligations (POBs)?
-Yes.
-A single contract with multiple line items can have many POBs.
-You can define these relationships in the POB Rules page within Revrec.

-How are Holds used in Recurly RevRec, and what is the setup process?
-Holds are used to pause revenue recognition postings.
-Their setup is documented under Rules.
-The documentation for Holds can be found here.
-What are Data Rules and how are they configured for data transformation?
-Configuration for Data Rules is a key part of data transformation in RevRec for standardizing data.
-Consult the dedicated Data Rules documentation for setup.

-How do I set up Contract Grouping rules in Recurly RevRec?
-Contract Grouping rules are configured under the Rules section of the documentation.
-Here is a link to the Contract Grouping documentation for detailed setup instructions.
-Explain the purpose and configuration of a Performance Obligation within the RevRec module.
-Performance Obligation configuration is found within the Rules section of the RevRec documentation.
-Review the Performance Obligation rules documentation to understand its purpose and setup.
-What are the steps to automate Variable Considerations (VC) in Recurly RevRec?
-The steps for automating Variable Considerations are located within the Core Concepts > Rules section.
-Refer to the Variable Considerations documentation for the full process.
-Can you provide guidance on defining and using Standalone Selling Price (SSP) in the RevRec system?
-Guidance on defining and using Standalone Selling Price (SSP) is available under the Rules section.
-Find the detailed SSP documentation here.
+**Q: How do I delete a POB rule?**
+A: Select the rule you wish to remove and click the **Delete** icon.
+Remember to save your changes to confirm deletion.

+**Q: Can I have more than one release event for a single POB?**
+A: Yes.
+You can add multiple release events to a single POB.
+This is useful when revenue for one obligation is released in parts as different milestones are met.

+**Q: What is the most important rule for multiple release events?**
+A: The total percentage for all release events within a POB must equal **100%**.

+**Q: Are there any restrictions on the “Upon Booking” or “Upon Billing” release events?**
+A: Yes.
+If you select “Upon Booking” or “Upon Billing,” the release percentage must be **100%**.
+You cannot combine these with other release events in the same POB.

+**Q: What is a “Waterfall Type” (WF Type)?**
+A: The Waterfall Type determines how revenue is recognized for a POB.
+It defines whether revenue is recognized at a single point in time or spread across a duration.

+**Q: What is the difference between OverTime, OverTime Slide, and OverTime Condense?**
+A:

+* **OverTime**: Revenue is recognized evenly over the contract period.
+* **OverTime Slide**: Recognition is spread over the period but delayed by a specified release date.
+* **OverTime Condense**: Recognition is compressed or adjusted based on a key event or release date.

+**Q: What do the different “Accounting Methods” mean?**
+A:

+* **Daily**: Prorates revenue by the number of days.
+* **FixedMonthly**: Recognizes a fixed amount per full month.
+* **PartialMonthly**: Prorates the first and last months, recognizing equal amounts for the remaining months.

+**Q: What is a “Ratable Method”?**
+A: The ratable method defines which dates the system uses to schedule revenue—such as Sales Order dates, Billing dates, or Invoice dates.

+**Q: How do I create a new POB?**
+A: Go to **Rules → POB** and click the “+” button to open the configuration screen.
+From there, define key attributes like Waterfall Type, Accounting Method, and associated rules.

+**Q: Can a single contract have multiple POBs?**
+A: Yes.
+A single contract can contain multiple line items, each linked to distinct POBs, depending on the configuration rules.

+**Q: Can I group contracts using multiple criteria?**
+A: Yes.
+RevRec allows flexible grouping using various factors—such as customer, account, or custom fields—enabling you to organize contracts precisely as needed.

+**Q: Can I schedule a grouping rule to apply only for a specific time period?**
+A: Yes.
+You can define a Start Date and optional End Date for grouping rules, controlling exactly when a rule becomes active or expires.

+**Q: How do I set up Contract Grouping rules in Recurly RevRec?**
+A: Contract Grouping rules are configured within the **Rules** section.
+For step-by-step setup, refer to the _Contract Grouping_ documentation.

+**Q: What are Data Rules and how are they configured?**
+A: Data Rules define how data is standardized and transformed before processing.
+You can configure them under **Rules → Data Rules**.
+Refer to the _Data Rules_ documentation for setup details.

+**Q: How are Holds used in Recurly RevRec?**
+A: Holds are used to pause revenue recognition postings.
+You can configure them under **Rules → Holds**.
+Refer to the _Holds_ documentation for setup instructions.

+**Q: What are the steps to automate Variable Considerations (VC)?**
+A: You can automate VC setup within **Core Concepts → Rules → Variable Considerations**.
+Refer to that section for full instructions.

+**Q: Can you provide guidance on defining and using Standalone Selling Price (SSP)?**
+A: Yes.
+SSP setup is covered in the **Rules → Standalone Selling Price (SSP)** section.
+You’ll find instructions on configuring analyzers, uploading product data, and maintaining SSP integrity.

+**Q: How can I update an SSP Analyzer with new products or changes?**
+A: Once approved, an SSP Analyzer cannot be modified.
+To include new products or update your analysis, create a new SSP Analyzer using all integrated data to generate a fresh analysis.

+**Q: Why is my invoice missing from the Workbench or reports?**
+A: If an invoice doesn’t appear in the Workbench or reports, check the **Staging Area**.
+Invoices held there may contain errors preventing processing.
+Review the _Staging Area_ documentation for guidance on resolving errors.